escherba/dotfiles/notes/aws.rst

     ssh -NfL 9999:localhost:8888 ec2-large

 Now you can open the browser at http://localhost:9999 and use Jupyter Lab.
-These steps roughly follow ones in in `Alex Sanchez post`_.
+These steps roughly follow ones outlined in `Alex Sanchez post`_.

 File transfer
 -------------